 Rewiring America and the various EU energy policymakers spend their time persuading citizens that it's all about their behavior.
 Or exhibit enthusiasm and generosity (interested) for heat pumps, which would take years.

-The truth is that the most realistic option for the coming winter and for the 450 million Europeans forced by the absurdity of war to face the cold: electric stove, and even at a low temperature.
+The truth is that the most realistic option for next winter and for the 450 million Europeans forced by the absurdity of war to face the cold: electric heater, and even a low temperature one.